grantcarthew/start-prototype/PROJECT.md

 This repository is not large yet.
 Before you do anything, run a `lsd --tree` to get a list of the documents.

+REPEAT: This is an interactive session.
+Do not change anything without approval from me!

 ## Objectives

 1. Review all documentation files (3 root docs + 17 CLI commands) for accuracy